pchmn/la-danze-ui/README.md

 <h1 align="center">La Danze UI 🔴⚫</h1>

 <div align="center">
-React library that provides a clean UI and facilitate animations and building forms. <br />
+React library that provides a clean UI and facilitates animations and building forms. <br />
-The main purpose of this project is to learn react and some other useful tools (vite, docusaurus, tsdx, sonar cloud, gihtub actions).
+The main purpose of this project is to learn react and some other useful tools (vite, docusaurus, tsdx, auto semantic-release, github pages, gihtub actions).
 </div>
 <br />